top of page

 My Last Look at the SS United States

 America's Flagship is on the verge of being reefed or scrapped.
-Now through September 30, 2024, I am pledging 10% of proceeds from purchases of my SS United States-related art towards the SS United States Conservancy.
 Regardless of the ship's fate, the Conservancy plans to create a museum dedicated to preserving her artifacts, art, and archives.

 I returned to the SS United States on September 2nd for what I fear may be the last time, since the ship is facing eviction from its pier on September 12th.
 For a sense of how enormous the SS United States is, if you look above the blue rope in this picture, there is a man leaning out the window.